seanhess/serials/doc/privacy-policy.md

 #### Other information related to your account

-When you are logged into your webfiction account, we save the following information about your preferences and your interactions with the site to allow you to customize your experience: subscriptions, read / unread chapters, comments, preferred language, all languages you see content in, points or karma, and the date of last login.
+When you are logged into your webfiction account, we save the following information about your preferences and your interactions with the site to allow you to customize your experience: subscriptions, read / unread chapters, comments, preferred language, all languages you see content in, and the date of last login.

 How we use or disclose collected information